 She has also embarked on several recital tours as a soloist throughout Washington State and runs a project that brings classical music to incarcerated audiences in Washington facilities.
 As a professional event soloist and social media musician, she has worked in the past with several prominent businesses, such as Bloodworks Northwest and Dick's Drive In.
 To raise funds for Ukraine, she has recently collaborated as solo violinist with composer Dmytro Gordon on his single "To Ukraine With Hope," available on Spotify.

-Online, Mariya runs a 25k follower Instagram account that documents her work as a freelance musician, has multiple business partnerships and has been featured in magazines including Strings Magazine and Boston Voyager.
+Online, Mariya runs several social media accounts that document her work as a freelance musician and has multiple promotional partnerships in addition to having been featured in publications including Strings Magazine and Boston Voyager.
 In 2020, she published a book, "Embracing Fear: How to Become a Confident Musician," which is available on Amazon.